lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_3/Readme.md

 ### AgeGenderDetection()

-On construction of a AgeGenderDetection object, call the base class constructor passing in the model to load specified in the command line argument FLAGS_m_ag, the name to be used when we printing out informational messages, and set the batch size to the command line argument FLAFS_n_ag.
+On construction of a AgeGenderDetection object, the base class constructor is called passing in the model to load specified in the command line argument FLAGS_m_ag, the name to be used when we printing out informational messages, and set the batch size to the command line argument FLAFS_n_ag.
 This initializes the BaseDetection subclass specifically for AgeGenderDetection.

 ```cpp
     AgeGenderDetection() : BaseDetection(FLAGS_m_ag, "Age Gender", FLAGS_n_ag) {}